vespaill/Natours/README.md

 - Using an icon font ([linea.io](https://linea.io/)).
 - Creating the "skewed section" with a `skew()` `transform`ation.
 - Using the direct child selector `>`.

+### 20. <a name='BuildingtheToursSection'></a>Building the Tours Section
+- Building roating cards.
+- Using `perspective` in CSS.
+- Using the `backface-visibility` property.
+- Using background blend modes.
+- Using `box-decoration-break`.